Coffee cup: Porcelain and ceramic

-Porcelain and ceramic cups are widely used for coffee.
-Ceramic is sturdier and cheaper than porcelain, and retains heat better because it is thicker.
+Porcelain, bone china, glass and other ceramics are widely used for coffee cups and mugs.

 Paper

 Paper cups are usually lined with wax or plastic to prevent leakage.
-A famous design of a paper coffee cup is the Anthora, which has become symbolic of New York City daily life.
+A famous design of a paper coffee cup is the Anthora, which has become symbolic of New York City's daily life.

 Bamboo

-Bamboo coffee cups, promoted as a "natural" product, are made of powdered bamboo fibres suspended in a glue containing melamine and formaldehyde.
-The German consumer group Stiftung Warentest has raised concerns these substances constitute a health hazard when used for hot drinks.
+Reusable bamboo coffee cups, promoted as a "natural" product, are made of powdered bamboo fibres suspended in glue containing melamine and formaldehyde.
+The German consumer group Stiftung Warentest raised concerns that these substances constitute a health hazard when used for hot drinks.
+The cups are also not recyclable.
+The UK Food Standards Agency advised retailers in June 2023 to withdraw bamboo cups, making further sales unlawful.

 Polystyrene

-Polystyrene, sometimes known as styrofoam (not actually Styrofoam), is used mostly because of its insulating abilities.
+Polystyrene, sometimes known as styrofoam (not actually Styrofoam), is used mainly because of its insulating abilities.

 Accessories

 Coffee cup lids

-Usually made of plastic, the first patent for a coffee cup lid design was filed in 1967, and focused on creating a tight seal between the cup and the lid to reduce leaking and a vent hole to allow steam to escape.
+Usually made of plastic, the first patent for a coffee cup lid design was filed in 1967 and focused on creating a tight seal between the cup and the lid to reduce leaking and a vent hole to allow steam to escape.
 However, there was no opening for drinking, and the consumer would have to tear into the lid.
 In 1986, the Solo Traveler lid was created; it is found in the Museum of Modern Art's 2004 exhibit "Humble Masterpieces".
 Recent lid designs like the Viora have improved on Solo Traveler's design, which has too small a vent to allow sufficient air to enter while drinking.
-Louise Harpman, co-owner of the world's largest collection of coffee cup lids and co-author of the book Coffee Lids (Princeton Architectural Press, 2018), suggests that coffee cup lids "represent a major shift in American 'to-go' culture".
+Louise Harpman, co-owner of the world's most extensive collection of coffee cup lids and co-author of the book Coffee Lids (Princeton Architectural Press, 2018), suggests that coffee cup lids "represent a major shift in American 'to-go' culture".

 Coffee cup sleeve

 Coffee cup sleeves are roughly cylindrical sleeves that fit tightly over handle-less paper coffee cups to insulate the drinker's hands from hot coffee.
-The coffee sleeve was invented and patented by Jay Sorensen in 1993 and are now commonly utilized by coffee houses and other vendors that sell hot beverages dispensed in disposable paper cups.
-Coffee sleeves are typically made of textured paperboard, but can be found made of other materials.
+The coffee sleeve was invented and patented by Jay Sorensen in 1993 and is now commonly utilized by coffee houses and other vendors that sell hot beverages dispensed in disposable paper cups.
+Coffee sleeves are typically made of textured paperboard, but can be made of different materials.